minipai/ng-trans.css/README.md

 *No longer in active development.
-Suugest https://github.com/nozzle/nzAnimate/ that have more feature*
+Sugest https://github.com/nozzle/nzAnimate/ that have more feature*

 ng-trans.css
 ============